TechnologyClassroom/SetupNotes/PXEchain.md

 Requirements:

 * A working WDS server with DHCP and DNS configured.
+I used Windows Server 2012 R2.
 This needs to be tested with PXE booting before starting.
 * Another server to configure as a GNU/Linux PXE server.
 I am using CentOS 7 Minimal.
 * A third machine that can boot into PXE
 * A switch